handsontable/ngHandsontable/README.md

 ## Directives and attributes specification

 Main directive for creating table is `<hot-table>`.
-For defining column options you can use object settings with columns property.
+For defining column options you can use settings object with columns property.
 If you want to describe column behavior in declarative way you can add `<hot-column>` directive as a children of `<hot-table>` element and add all neccessary attributes to describe column options.

 All **Handsontable** options listed [here](http://docs.handsontable.com/Options.html) should be supported.
-Options in camelCase mode should be passed to the directive in hyphenate mode e.q `autoWrapCol: true -> <hot-table auto-wrap-col>`.
+Options in camelCase mode should be passed to the directive in hyphenate mode e.q `autoWrapCol: true` -> `<hot-table auto-wrap-col>`.

 ## License